HAAIL-Universe/Othello/docs/GOAL_HANDLING_AUDIT.md

 - With BOOT_DEBUG enabled, confirm UI log shows normalized ids and `isFocusedGoal` true for active goal.
 - Verify server logs: step detail type log and no fallback warning during normal use.
 - Force a stale step id (rebuild plan section) -> detail save returns 409 `STEP_ID_STALE` unless `step_index` resolves.
+- Send a goal-intent message -> bubble is highlighted and "Is this a goal?" panel renders under it.
+- Click "Save as Goal" -> editor opens, confirm -> goal created only after success toast.
+- Click "Add to Focused Goal" -> note appended to active goal, no new goal created.
+- Click "Dismiss" -> panel removed and does not reappear after refresh.